kreauniv/comp308/_sources/appsem.rst.txt

 So we have "or".
 How do we get an "and" (a.k.a. "conjunction") of two goals?
 Calling the first goal on bindings can produce a list of possible bindings, but we then need to use the second goal to examine whether it is consistent with any of them at all.
-To do that, we can call the second goal on each of the result bindings, each of which will produce a list of bindings, and then concatenate all those lists to get the result.
+To do that, we can call the second goal on each of the result bindings, each of which will produce a list of bindings that are consistent with goalB and the result bindings we applied it to.
+Then we concatenate all those lists to get the result.
 That way, if the second goal fails on all of them, it will indicate that by returning an empty list in each case and when we concatenate them all, we'll get an empty list as the result.
 If even one of them succeeded, the we'll get a non-empty list and can go home happy.

 .. code-block:: racket